 JACKSONVILLE, Fla. – News4Jax wants to make it easy for you to find out which nursing homes and assisted-living facilities in northeast Florida are reporting cases of the novel coronavirus to state health officials.

 Soon after the first cases of the coronavirus were confirmed in Florida, Gov. Ron DeSantis banned most visits to long-term care facilities in the state, in order to protect elderly and vulnerable residents.
-Despite those measures, cases have been confirmed in facilities across the state, with more than 1,100 deaths connected to long-term care facilities.
+Despite those measures, cases have been confirmed in facilities across the state, with 2,400 deaths connected to long-term care facilities as of July 20.

 In mid-April, Florida began disclosing the names of facilities with confirmed coronavirus cases, as well as the number of cases among residents and staff.
 The data also includes how many residents who tested positive have been transferred to other facilities.